jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 7.1 Accuracy Metric
 ~~~~~~~~~~~~~~~~~~~~~

-Below, we have a function that takes a batch of data, counts up all the
+Below is a function that takes a batch of data, counts up all the
 spikes from each neuron (i.e., a rate code over the simulation time),
 and compares the index of the highest count with the actual target.
 If
 they match, then the network correctly predicted the target.